efrecon/sshd-cloudflared/README.md

    name and try using them to look for your GitHub handle using the [search] API.
 4. Start a Docker container in the background with either the GitHub handle discovered above, or the remaining arguments, as is.
-Unless specified otherwise, the hostname of the SSH daemon will be the name of the directory where the wrapper was started from.
-This is to better identify various environments.
+   + Unless specified otherwise, the hostname of the SSH daemon will be the name of the directory where the wrapper was started from.
+This is to better identify various development environments.
+   + Unless impossible or configured otherwise the wrapper will arrange for the `docker` client to be accessible and fully working from within the container, thus providing access to the local `docker` daemon.
+   + Unless configured otherwise, the wrapper will arrange for the SSH server to be compatible with the VS Code Remote extension.
 5. Wait for the container and tunnel to be ready and extract tunnel information from the Docker logs.